Lead found in CA school drinking water, state says. Is your local campus on the list?

 The test results, which are still trickling in, come shortly after Gov. Gavin Newsom and state legislators have agreed on a plan to fix contaminated drinking water systems around the state.

-In the four-county Sacramento area, a total of 24 fountains or other fixtures exceeded the state’s threshold for excessive concentrations, according to records kept by the State Water Resources Control Board.
+In Fresno County, a total of 12 fountains or other fixtures exceeded the state’s threshold for excessive concentrations, according to records kept by the State Water Resources Control Board.
+All were brought into compliance, according to those records.

 However, the nonprofit Environmental Working Group said the lead problem is considerably more widespread.
-Using a stricter definition of what’s allowable, the group said it was told by state officials that lead turned up at 1,166 fountains or faucets, out of 6,595 schools that have reported test results so far.
+Using a stricter definition of what’s allowable, the group said it was told by state officials that lead in excessive amounts turned up at 1,166 schools, out of 6,595 schools that have reported test results so far.

 Susan Little, the organization’s senior advocate in California, said lead in drinking water can lead to “dire effects on young children, even at low levels,” including behavioral problems and attention deficit disorders.
 “Those faucets are the primary culprit.”
 Lead typically shows up in corroded pipes and old fixtures.